Qatar announces new retirement pension plan and issues Social Insurance Law

 Accommodation and food: Employers must provide food and adequate accommodation for workers.
 Whilst the law is silent on minimum standards, the Minimum Wage Law has set minimum allowances where the accommodation and food provided is not “adequate”, at QAR500 and QAR300 per month, respectively.
 There is no definition of “adequate”.

 Working time: The law states that domestic workers are subject to a maximum 10-hour working day while the Labour Law provides for a maximum 8-hour working day and a 48-hour working week.
 Furthermore, the law does not provide specific detail with respect to rest break intervals during the worker's 10-hour working day.

 Overtime: The provision for overtime or any associated calculation is not provided for by the law.
 Additionally, there is nothing to say that workers are free to leave the workplace during their non-working hours.

 Sick leave: Whilst the law provides that during periods of sickness domestic workers should not be forced to work, minimum entitlements to a certain number of sick days or indeed whether the domestic worker is entitled to pay during such period is not addressed by the law.

 Payment of salary at the end of each month is clearly set out in the provisions of the law; salary must be paid no later than 3 days after the month end.
 The 3 day grace period is shorter than that under the Labour Law, which requires payment to be made within 7 days.
-Whilst the law refers to payment by way of electronic bank transfer which should help workers keep a log evidencing details of payment, payment of cash evidenced by signature is also permitted.
+Whilst the law refers to payment by way of deposit into the workers bank account (helping workers to keep a log of payments), payment in cash evidenced by signature is also permitted.